labinthewild/LITW-study-templates/docs/7-ManageData.md

 # Study data workflow

 The simplest way to save your study data is to use our library call `LITW.data.submitStudyData(JsonData)`.
-This function accepts a JavaScript dictionary, and it will inject the session UUID before inserting a new JSON entry in permanent storage.
+This function accepts a JavaScript dictionary, and it will inject the session UUID before inserting a new JSON entry into permanent storage.
 Although this strategy gives a lot of flexibility to your study data structure, this can be a problem when retrieving and using this data.

-In this document, we will suggest a data storage and analysis workflow that will get you from saving well-structured data to having a nicely formatted CSV do load in your favorite analysis tool.
+In this document, we will suggest a data storage and analysis workflow that will get you from saving well-structured data to having a nicely formatted CSV to load into your favorite analysis tool.

 ##Step 1: Saving data

-As you can submit as many entries per session (i.e., per participant) to the database, we recommend you to make sure the set of dictionary keys DO NOT contains repetitive keys!
+Since you can submit as many entries per session (i.e., per participant) to the database, we recommend that you make sure the set of dictionary keys DO NOT contain repetitive keys!

-Let's say you want to save data collected in two diffent slides of your study.
-For that, you will probably call the `submitStudyData` two times like this:
+Let's say that you want to save data collected in two different slides of your study.
+For that, you will probably call `submitStudyData` two times like this:

 ```
 var trial_data_1 = {"stimulus_1": trial.stimulus, "answer_1": trial.response};